o-lucascarvalho/o-lucascarvalho/README.md

-- 👋 Hi, I’m @o-lucascarvalho
+- 👋 Hi, my name is Lucas Carvalho.
-- 👀 I’m a passionate in data world
+- 👀 I’m a passionate in data world, a Data Scientist with strong background in data enginnering and data visualization.
-- 🌱 My life goal is became a Data Scientist and I will get this position soon.
 - 📫 You can reach me on the e-mail lucas130421@gmail.com or on my Linkedin profile linkedin.com/in/olucas-carvalho

 <!---